Born, educated, worked or died in Hexham, famous and/or notorious? Find them here, sorted alphabetically by surname!

 Alcock, Rutherford (1809-1897).
 Diplomat, educated at Hexham Grammar School (not recorded in Wikipedia but stated here).
 First British Consul-General to live in Japan and the first non-Japanese to climb Mt Fuji.

-Alcuin (born c732-804).
+Alcuin (b c732-804).
 Anglo-Latin poet, educator, and cleric who, as head of the Palatine school established by Charlemagne at Aachen, introduced the traditions of Anglo-Saxon humanism into western Europe.
 He was the foremost scholar of the revival of learning known as the Carolingian Renaissance.
 He was responsible for the introduction of the Irish Northumbrian custom of singing the creed.
 He arranged votive masses for particular days of the week in an order still followed by Catholics, reedited the Latin Vulgate, and wrote a number of works on education, theology, and philosophy.
 Although he lived largely in York to the age of 50 when he moved to Tours in France, he is thought to have been a monk at Hexham Abbey at some point in his career although there is no evidence for this.

 Beaufort, Henry 3rd Duke of Somerset (1436-1464).
 Lancastrian commander at the Battle of Hexham.
 After the battle he was executed in Hexham’s Market Place and buried at Hexham Abbey.

 Benson, George Elliott (1862-1902).
 Soldier.
 Born at Allerwash and killed at the Battle of Bakenlaagte, his statue stands at the head of Beaumont Street.
 A commemoration of him can be found in Hexham Historian 24.
 The Victorian Web (which is where this image is from) contains further details.
+An archive of photos of the Benson Memorial statue and the Benson Memorial Gates is available here.

 Brown, Douglas Clifton (1879-1958).
 Politician.
 Member of Parliament for Hexham 1918-1958.
 Elected Speaker of the House of Commons in 1943, he was elevated Viscount Ruffside in 1951.

 Brown, Glen (b 1966).
 Artist.
-Born in Hexham.
+Born in Hexham

 Doherty, Pete (b 1979).
 Musician.
 Born in the Maternity Unit, Hexham General Hospital.
 His parents were stationed in nearby army base.